Updated April 2026, this blog is based on the 2027 requirements.

 Fieldwork Documentation System

 A: You and your supervisor can collaborate to develop a documentation system, or you can develop it on your own.
-However, please keep in mind that regardless of who develops and maintains the documentation system, both you and your supervisor are required to keep copies of all relevant documentation.
+However, regardless of who develops and maintains the documentation system, both you and your supervisor are required to keep copies of all relevant documentation.

 A: Both you and your supervisor should be tracking your fieldwork hours.
-At a minimum, your supervisor should review all of your hours for each supervisory period before they sign the Monthly Fieldwork Verification Form.
-Don’t wait until the Final Fieldwork Verification Form must be signed for your supervisor to review all of your hours!
+At a minimum, your supervisor should review all of your hours for each supervisory period before signing the Monthly Fieldwork Verification Form (M-FVF).
+Don’t wait until the Final Fieldwork Verification Form (F-FVF) is due to be signed for your supervisor to review all of your hours!

 - First, we recommend that you complete the Fieldwork Checklist and Tip Sheet, as it includes helpful guidance on getting started.

 A: Yes!
-It’s highly recommended that you keep all of your fieldwork documents organized and up to date in anticipation of an audit.
-If you’re audited, we’ll provide you with an audit log and guidance on what information or time period is being audited.
+You should keep all of your fieldwork documents organized and up to date in anticipation of an audit.
+If you’re audited, we’ll provide you with an audit log and the time period being audited.
 With your documentation system already organized, it’ll be easy to complete the audit log.
-Feel free to review the Fieldwork Audit Process visual in the BCBA or BCaBA Handbook for more information.
+Review the Fieldwork Audit Process visual in the BCBA or BCaBA Handbook for more information.

 Monthly and Final Fieldwork Verification Forms

-A: Your BACB ID is located in your BACB account.
-If you don’t have a BACB account, you’ll need to create one.
-We strongly suggest creating only one account to prevent delays in processing your application.
+A: Your BACB ID is located in your BACB portal account.
+If you don’t have a portal account, you’ll need to create one.
+We strongly recommend creating only one account to prevent delays in processing your application.
 If you experience any issues accessing your account, use the Contact Us Form for assistance.

 A: This one is important!
 Here’s what you can do: